cardano-foundation/CIPs/CIP-0118/README.md

 #### Block Structure

 All blocks types in all previous eras contain sequences of transactions.
 We must allow Babel blocks to contain zones instead.

-The key point of the existing (old) block structure is `TxSeq`.
+The component of the existing (old) block structure we're most concerned with is `TxSeq`.
 The purpose of `TxSeq` is to act as an abstract representation of a block's transaction structure, including some metadata.

-A `TxSeq` can be transformed into a concrete list of transactions.

 ```
 data Block h era